rust-lang/rfcs/text/3503-frontmatter.md

 - Support infostring attributes
   - We need to better understand use cases for how this should be extended, particularly what the syntax should be (see infostring language)
   - A safe starting point could be to say that a space or comma separates attributes and everything after it is defined as part of the "language"
-- Loosen the code-fence syntax, like allowing newlines
 - Add support for a `#[frontmatter(info = "", content = "")]` attribute that this syntax maps to.
   - Since nothing will read this, whether we do it now or in the future will have no affect

-## Optional or additional infostrings

-We could support:
-- Treat `cargo` as the default infostring
-- Support more infostring languages

-The question comes down to whether
-- rustc owns the definition of the infostring, allowing us to add additional types of metadata (rustfmt config, static analyzer config, etc)
-  - This would be similar to our [hard coding of "tool" attributes](https://github.com/rust-lang/rust/issues/44690)
-- the shebang tool owns the definition of the infostring

-By us hard coding `cargo` in the infostring in rustc, we are intentionally deferring the decision for which path we should go down.

-We can add additional infostrings on a case-by-case basis.
-In doing so, we can learn more about the use cases involved which can help us get a better picture for which route we should go down.

 ## Multiple frontmatters